mcd8604/csharp/Silverlight/README.txt

 Terry Van Hise
 Mike DeMauro

-Our code is laid out into four different projects:
+Our code is laid out into six different projects.
+Blackout and Memory are our two new projects since last submission.

 StateMVC - A Silverlight library project, this contains the three interfaces (IView, IController, and IModel)
 	as well as an abstract implementation of the IModel, BoardModel.
 BlackoutModel and MemoryModel